 In our experience, we have found that most patients are pretty satisfied with how they look—they’ re just not happy with the changes to their features, which have been caused by age.
 Patients don’t want to alter the nature of their face; rather they desire to look fresher and younger.
 In other words, they want to “turn back the clock.”
 Many patients comment that they look older than they feel, but are wary of cosmetic surgery, especially if they’ve seen poor outcomes in others.
 We often hear, “I don’t want to look funny, weird, or pulled.”

 A good surgeon will go through a series of examinations and observations that are individual and dependent upon your specific situation and goals.
 Also factored into this process are the doctor’s expertise, training, and experience.
-If a cosmetic surgeon does not offer all types of facial plastic surgery, it may be that they are not a board certified plastic surgeon.
-For example, if the “cosmetic surgeon” is a dermatologist who does not perform facelifts, he may be inclined to recommend resurfacing when a surgical procedure is more appropriate.
-Especially be wary of the “one-size-fits-all” approach.
+If a cosmetic surgeon does not offer all types of facial plastic surgery, Especially be wary of the “one-size-fits-all” approach.

 This is particularly important because, as medicine continues to advance, patients have more options made available to them.
 The availability and affordability of options in Facelift procedures has made it possible for more people to benefit from facial rejuvenation surgery.
 But it has also caused some candidates considering surgery to form some mistaken impressions about procedures.